swcarpentry/training-course/_submissions/round-04/2/2013-04-10-assessment-questions-looping-in-r.md

 In Q1, I would anticipate an expert to identify the scale of the problem (even if rather simple) and understand that apply functions are more efficient for this task compared to making a standard loop. in Q2, this is a much more difficult task and experts would tackle this quickly and would make the looping within the function easier and simpler with fewer lines of code.
 I would recognize this by the differences in their use of apply functions and nested loops.

-Although these don&#8217;t necessarily get an &#8220;why&#8221; one would do things, which would better characterize an expert from a competent practitioner, I think I would be looking more for &#8216;experts&#8217; to identify faster more efficient ways of looping, which create cleaner and simpler to read code.
+Although these don't necessarily get an "why" one would do things, which would better characterize an expert from a competent practitioner, I think I would be looking more for 'experts' to identify faster more efficient ways of looping, which create cleaner and simpler to read code.

  [1]: http://teaching.software-carpentry.org/2013/03/26/concept-map-looping-in-r-alex-bush/